(one minute read)

 A superstar real estate agent gets five or ten times the number of listings as an ordinary one.
 A superstar lawyer has all the work she can handle, regardless of her speciality.
 A superstar musician commands 1000 times the income per performance as an ordinary musician.
 A superstar is the best in the world at what she does.”

-My question to you: Are you a superstar consultant?
+My question to you: Are you a superstar leader?
 The very best in the world at what you do.

 And if you can’t confidently shout out YES, then perhaps think through what might help you become the very best in the world at what do.